Balaam: In rabbinic literature

 Due to his behavior with the Midianites, the Rabbis interpret Balaam as responsible for the behavior during the Heresy of Peor, which they consider to have been unchastity, and consequently the death of 24,000 victims of the plague which God sent as punishment.
 When Balaam saw that he could not curse the children of Israel, the Rabbis assert that he advised Balak, as a last resort, to tempt the Hebrew nation to immoral acts and, through these, to the worship of Baal-peor.
-The God of the Hebrews, adds Balaam, according to the Rabbis, hates lewdness; and severe chastisement must follow (San.
-106a; Yer. ib. x.
-28d; Num.
-R. l.c.).
+The God of the Hebrews, adds Balaam, hates lewdness; and severe chastisement must follow.

-The Rabbis, playing on the name Balaam, call him "Belo 'Am" (without people; that is, without a share with the people in the world to come), or "Billa' 'Am" (one that ruined a people); and this hostility against his memory finds its climax in the dictum that whenever one discovers a feature of wickedness or disgrace in his life, one should preach about it (Sanh.
-106b).
-In the process of killing Balaam (Num. xxxi.
-8), all four legal methods of execution—stoning, burning, decapitating, and strangling—were employed (Sanh. l.c.).
-He met his death at the age of thirty-three (ib.); and it is stated that he had no portion in the world to come (Sanh. x.
-2; 90a).
-The book devotes a special section to the history of the prophet discussing why God has taken away the power of prophecy from the Gentiles (Tan., Balak, 1).
-Moses is expressly mentioned as the author of this episode in the Pentateuch (B. B. 14b).J.
-Sr. H. M.
+The Rabbis, playing on the name Balaam, call him "Belo 'Am" (without people; that is, without a share with the people in the world to come), or "Billa' 'Am" (one that ruined a people); and this hostility against his memory finds its climax in the dictum that whenever one discovers a feature of wickedness or disgrace in his life, one should preach about it.
+In the process of killing Balaam (Numbers 31:8), all four legal methods of execution—stoning, burning, decapitating, and strangling—were employed.
+He met his death at the age of 33, and it is stated that he had no portion in the world to come.
+The book devotes a special section to the history of the prophet discussing why God has taken away the power of prophecy from the Gentiles.
+The Talmud states that "Moses wrote his book and the portion of Balaam", regarding this passage as separate from the rest of the Torah in terms of topic or style, but united in authorship.

-"Ahithophel of the house of Israel and Balaam of the heathen nations were the two great sages of the world who, failing to show gratitude to God for their wisdom, perished in dishonor.
-To them the prophetic word finds application: 'Let not the wise man glory in his wisdom,' Jer. ix.
-23" (Num.
-R. xxii.).